NandhanGPillai/Easy-Math-Caluction/README.md

 3. Eval Function: Employed to evaluate user-generated math expressions and determine the correctness of answers.

-4. String Formatting (f-strings): Implemented for clear and readable output messages.
+4. Conditional Statements: Used to validate user answers and provide feedback for incorrect responses.

 # Educational Benefits